 In 1239, French King Louis IX had brought back the Crown of Thorns and other holy relics from the Crucifixion of Christ to France from Constantinople (today known as Turkey).

 King Louis IX needed a place to showcase his new prized possessions and Saint Chapelle was built in order to hold the holy relics.
-He would later be canonized as Saint King Louis IX for this act.
+He would later be canonized as Saint King Louis IX for this act and is one of the most well-known saints in France.

 The Crown of thorns was thought to have been purchased for around 135,000 livres in 1239, which at the time was about 1/2 of the annual income of France.